 Judgment is exercised by management to distinguish between provisions and contingencies.
-Policies on recognition and disclosure of provisions and contingencies are discussed in Note 2.6 and relevant disclosures are presented in Note 16.
+Disclosures on relevant provisions and contingencies are presented in Note 16.

 3.2 Key Sources of Estimation Uncertainty

 The following are the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting period: